Archive for July, 2011

 How green is this?
 Doesn’t seem very green to me.
 How else could you save £70 a year?

-Well, it’s been suggested that unplugging your mobile chargers could save you money – personally I think that’s tosh.
-I went out and bought a meter to check electricity use – not one of those ones which tells you how many kilowatts you’re using (though they are great) but one you put between the wall socket and an individual appliance.
+Well, it’s been suggested that unplugging your mobile chargers could save you money – personally I think (I KNOW) that is rubbish.
+I went out and bought an inline meter to check electricity use – not one of those units which tells you how many kilowatts you’re using (though they are great) but one you put between the wall socket and an individual appliance.
 The amount of electricity used by modern “switched” chargers is insignificant.
-The amount used by your SKY box on the other hand, in my case is 23watts and not much less on standby.
+The amount used by your SKY box on the other hand, in my case is 23 watts and not much less on standby – that is all day, every day.

 Let’s look at that, 23w, 24/7 totals 200kw/h a year.
 At 15p a kw/h that’s £30+ a year.
 It does not therefore take too much thinking about to realise where you can start to make savings.
-Put the thing on a timer so it’s OFF during times you’re unlikely to be making recordings or watching TV – which for some of us is 75% of the day.
+Put the Sky unit on a timer 9check the power consumption of the timer) so that it is OFF during times you’re unlikely to be making recordings or watching TV – which for some of us is 75% of the day.

-Let’s take lighting – I recall some time ago listening to two women in Tescos as they were looking at the lighting section and one, rather ignorantly said “Oh, we don’t use those in our house” referring to compact fluorescent lighting… well, I do and I also use LED lighting.
-High power incandescent lamps have been taken off the shelves and rightly so.
-I’m working under powerful LED lighting right now and it’s wonderful.
-I have 3 spots of the newer kind, using 3w each and replacing what would have been at least 20w halogens though I suspect the output is half way between the 20w and 50w halogens.
-Then there are the now inexpensive compact fluorescents…and for those who think they’re not bright enough?
-You can get 40w CFs equivalent to 200w conventional lighting in Spain for £3 – I’m sure someone will do them here.
+Let’s take lighting – I recall some time ago listening to two women in Tescos supermarket as they were looking at the lighting section and one, rather horrifyingly ignorantly said “Oh, we don’t use those in our house” referring to compact fluorescent lighting… well, at the time I did and today (2017) I’ve moved on and use LED lighting.
+High power incandescent lamps have been taken off the shelves and rightly so – if it were up to me I would ban ALL of them – especially the new “trendy” filament lamps as there are LED equivalents which are just as authentic looking.
+I’m working under powerful, warm LED lighting right now and it is wonderful.
+I have 3 LED spots, using 3w each and replacing what would have been at least 20w halogens though I suspect the output is half way between the 20w and 50w halogens.
+Compact fluorescents were cheap a while ago (subsidised) but are no longer so and simply are past their time.
+For now LED is the future and if you can avoid getting ripped off on purchase cost (which means don’t buy them at B&Q) they will repay the investment quickly.

-So the saving by converting to low-current lighting and perhaps putting that Sky box on a timer could match the total savings you make with a complex and risky solar panel installation – and you can still opt for solar panels in the future when they make them a lot more efficient?
+So the saving by converting to low-current LED lighting and perhaps putting that Sky box on a timer could match the total savings you make with a complex and risky solar panel installation – and you can still opt for solar panels in the future when they make them a lot more efficient – or as is likely to happen ultimately, a large second hand market appears?

 So what of solar hot water?
 Isn’t that a better bet?
 According to the energy savings trust you’re looking at anticipated savings of between £50 and £85 a year… a mere drop in the ocean. http://www.energysavingtrust.org.uk/Generate-your-own-energy/Solar-water-heating